Management and Care

 THESE 5 STAGES PROVIDE

-good benchmarks for what to expect in your pet with degenerative myelopathy, with possible overlapping of clinical signs.
+Good benchmarks for what to expect in your pet with degenerative myelopathy,Ā with possible overlapping ofĀ clinical signs.Ā

 Stage 1: